rundeck/docs/en/administration/projects/node-execution/powershell.md

 ### Password Storage

-Passwords can be stored securely in the Rundeck Pro Keystore facility.
+Passwords can be stored securely in the Rundeck Enterprise Keystore facility.
 These passwords can be stored in a tree like structure to help you organize them any way you wish.
 The passwords can be referenced using an attribute named "password-storage-path".
 When Rundeck needs the password, it looks up the file as referenced by the storage path, reads, decrypts, and passes the value to the plugins.

 ### Node Configuration